jina-ai/clip-as-service/README.md

 | `xla` | bool | False | enable [XLA compiler](https://www.tensorflow.org/xla/jit) for graph optimization (*experimental!*) |
 | `device_map` | list | `[]` | specify the list of GPU device ids that will be used (id starts from 0)|

-### Client-side API
+### Client API

-More detailed explanation of client API [can be found in the documentation](https://bert-as-service.readthedocs.io/en/add-doc/source/client.html#api-documentation).
+Detailed explanation of client API [can be found in the documentation](https://bert-as-service.readthedocs.io/en/add-doc/source/client.html#api-documentation).

-Client-side is Python class `BertClient`, which accepts arguments as follows:
+Client-side provides a Python class called `BertClient`, which accepts arguments as follows:

 | Argument | Type | Default | Description |
 |----------------------|------|-----------|-------------------------------------------------------------------------------|